-In the first quarter of 2022, we implemented a new general ledger accounting system and complementary finance enterprise resource planning system.
-These new system implementations were achieved after a multi-year review of existing accounting and reporting processes and the design and configuration of system-enabled enhancements to such processes.
-With the implementation, we have realized certain process efficiencies and we expect this new system to enhance our financial reporting and analysis capabilities in the future.
-The change in our general ledger and finance enterprise resource planning systems was subject to thorough testing and review by internal and external parties both before and after the implementation.
-While these systems implementations are intended to enhance our framework for internal control over financial reporting, management, together with our CEO and CFO, has determined that the changes in our internal controls over financial reporting during the quarter ended March 31, 2022 have not been material and are not reasonably likely to materially affect our internal controls over financial reporting.
+In 2022, we implemented a new general ledger accounting system, complementary finance enterprise resource planning system and a human capital management system.
+These new system implementations were achieved after a multi-year review of existing accounting, reporting and human capital processes and the design and configuration of system-enabled enhancements to such processes.
+The change in our general ledger, finance enterprise resource planning and human capital management systems was subject to thorough testing and review by internal and external parties both before and after the implementation.

+While these systems implementations are intended to enhance our framework for internal control over financial reporting, management, together with our CEO and CFO, has determined that the changes in our internal controls over financial reporting during the quarter ended September 30, 2022 have not been material and are not reasonably likely to materially affect our internal controls over financial reporting.